Frequently Asked Questions (FAQs)

-Should we use hourly rates or annual salaries?
+Should we report hourly wage rates or annual salaries?

 How should I report wages for commission or tipped workers?

-For tip, commission, and piece-rate workers, please estimate the total earnings (base pay plus tips, commissions, or piece rates), and report the appropriate wage.
+For tipped, commission, and piece-rate workers, please estimate the total earnings (base pay plus tips, commissions, or piece rates) and hours worked, and calculate the hourly wage rate.

-Who can I contact for help filling out the form?
+Who can I contact for help reporting my data?